Now Open to All Industry Participants!

-The second day provides more detailed discussion of critical market issues, such as price reporting and the latest practices in buying and selling.
+The second day provides more detailed discussion of critical market issues, such as price reporting and the latest practices in buying and selling as well as key policy issues affecting the markets.
 Additional industry experts as well as UxC consultants will also be on hand to provide their perspectives and experiences on important market topics.

 Future forecasts are presented and discussed for each of the four front-end markets.
 Historical perspectives are incorporated with these outlooks to provide seminar attendees with UxC's distinctive viewpoints of the nuclear fuel markets.

 The primary purpose of this three-day course is to provide a thorough nuclear fuel market educational opportunity.
 The seminar is structured to provide ample time for questions, both on a formal and informal basis.
 These discussions allow attendees to gain the maximum benefit from the UxC staff and guest speakers.

 UxC has prepared a large binder of information that will be given to participants at the onset of the seminar.
 Participants will use this binder during the seminar to follow the discussions, as well as to add any pertinent information.
 Afterward, it will serve as a valuable reference source.

 Since 2016, the UxC Nuclear Fuel Training Seminar is open to all participants, including utility fuel buyers and their managers, supplier marketing specialists, traders, investors, and government agency staff, among others.
 Anyone that is, or will be, exposed to the nuclear fuel markets will take away a new perspective from this comprehensive three-day course.

 Location and Costs